 1. Gain the Ability to Run Comparison Reports

-Let’s say that your existing QuickBooks file has seen more than its share of bookkeepers who didn’t do such a great job with managing your books.
-You can export your customer, vendor, and products and services lists from QuickBooks Desktop, provided the information is still reliable, and import these lists into QuickBooks Online.
-Once you have all of your lists imported, you can skip ahead to the Quickly Get up to Speed with QuickBooks Online section of this article.
+Let’s say that your existing QuickBooks file has seen more than its share of bookkeepers who didn’t do such a great job of managing your books.
+In that case, you may not want to transfer your data but instead export your customer, vendor, products, and services lists from QuickBooks Desktop to QBO, provided the information is still reliable.

-Note: In the above example, we have used the customer list; you can follow these steps to export the vendor and products and services lists.
+Note: In the above example, we have used the customer list; you can follow these steps to export the vendor, products, and services lists.

-To import data to QuickBooks Online, check out the following three video tutorials:
+After the lists are exported from QuickBooks Desktop, they must be imported into QuickBooks Online.
+To import lists of data to QuickBooks Online, check out the following three video tutorials: